-Vesicular breath sounds are one type of breath sound.
-They are soft, low-pitched sounds that a doctor can hear across the lungs.
+Vesicular breath sounds are a type of breath sound.
+They are often soft, low-pitched sounds.
 Having vesicular breath sounds is normal, but changes in those sounds can be a sign of a lung condition.

 As an individual inhales and exhales, the air rushing to and from the lungs creates different sounds.
 When a doctor listens to an individual’s lungs, the sounds they hear can indicate if someone has an infection, inflammation, or fluid in or around the lungs.